 14. Supta Marichyasana

-This asana is performed with the help of expert Iyengar Yoga Teacher which helps in reducing the stiffness in the lower back region and also helps in strengthening the muscles.
+This yoga for slip disc is performed with the help of expert Iyengar Yoga Teacher which helps in reducing the stiffness in the lower back region and also helps in strengthening the muscles.

 15. Supta Padangusthasana